tumainimosha/nginx/README.md

 * Maintain an error log, which will log server errors of severity 'warning' and above
 * Maintain an access log, which will only log unsuccessful requests (i.e. 4XX/5XX errors)

+### MIME types

+This role includes additional options to set the list of know MIME types and set a default value.

 ### TLS/SSL configuration

 This role includes additional options for improving the, security/robustness and efficiency of secure connections.